exploratory-io/book/tutorials/quick-start.md

 ## Download Flight Delay sample data

 We're going to use the following file for this tutorial.
-You can download it from [here](http://download.exploratory.io/data/airline_delay_2016_01.csv).
+You can download it from the link below.

 - [Flight delay 2016 January data](http://download.exploratory.io/data/airline_delay_2016_01.csv)